moq-wg/moq-transport/draft-ietf-moq-transport.md

 NOT be processed by a relay.

-* Object Status: As enumeration used to indicate missing objects and as an marker of the end of group or track.
+* Object Status: As enumeration used to indicate missing objects or mark the end of a group or track.

 The Object Status lets subscribers understand what objects will not be received because they were never produced, are no longer available, or because they